jaredforth/ffel/README.md

     to: 'email@example.com',
     from: 'email@example.com',
     subject: 'Example Subject',
-    text: 'A message to send'
+    text: 'A message to send',
+    apiKey: 'Your SendGrid API key'
 }
 ```